(C) Peter Meiers - http://www.fluoride-history.de

 In 1952, during Hearings before the House of Representatives the point was raised by Representative A. L. Miller of Nebraska, that there were still no studies on possible deleterious effects of fluoridation on pregnant woman, on old people, and on those with chronic diseases.
 Also, not one of the organizations, like the American Medical Association, the National Research Council, the American Public Health Association, and others which have testified to its safety had ever carried out any such experiments or examinations.
 "So why would they endorse it when there have been no experiments in that field?
 That is what bothers me" (21).
 Miller, a former public health officer in the state of Nebraska, had been an advocate of fluoridation and he had introduced the bill to fluoridate the water of Washington, DC.
-After learning, during the 1952 hearings, of the shortcomings of the first fluoridation studies, he apologized for misleading the appropriations committee to support his bill (21a)
+After learning, during the 1952 hearings, of the shortcomings of the first fluoridation studies, he apologized for having misled the appropriations committee to support his bill (21a)

-Reviewing the 1952 Hearings, the American Dental Association was afraid its outcome could mean shortages in the funding of future fluoridation programs (21b):
+Reviewing the 1952 Hearings, the American Dental Association was afraid the outcome could mean shortages in the funding of future fluoridation programs (21b):

-In September 1953, another Hearing (1954) being in sight, residents of Bartlett and Cameron again became victims of pseudo-medical interest, when Nicholas C. Leone and Eugene R. Zimmerman of the Public Health Service undertook attempts to re-examine as many people as possible of the group examined ten years ago by another USPHS team, to make the whole fraud a "ten-year study" which would become subject to wide circulation (22-24).
+In September 1953, under the threat of another hearing being ahead, residents of Bartlett and Cameron again became victims of pseudo-medical interest, when Nicholas C. Leone and Eugene R. Zimmerman of the Public Health Service re-examined as many people as possible of the group examined ten years ago by another USPHS team, to make the whole fraud a "ten-year study" which would become subject to wide circulation (22-24).
 The result: